jochembroekhoff/motorscript-v2-rework/docs/introduction.md

 This directory structure is nearly identical to the structure used in a Minecraft [data pack][MCWiki/Data_pack], except that the `data` directory is called `src` instead.
 Also the `pack.mcmeta` file is not part of a MotorScript project structure, instead, a file with a slightly comparable functionality is there, called `mosbuid.json`.
-See the [Configuration](./configuration.md) page for more information about that file.
+See the [Build spec](./configuration/build-spec.md) page for more information about that file.

 In this case, the namespace folder was called `example`, but this may be any name, as long as it adheres to the Minecraft namespaced identifier requirements.